 Motorhomes continue to pour in to the campsite using it for a short break on the way back to northern Europe.
 Leaving today I noticed Mr & Mrs Guardian-Reader, loading their car up, having spent a considerable number of weeks staying in one of the chalets.

-Lunch, consisted, for me, yet again, blue cheese and tomato in a lovely baguette washed down with a small can of San Miguel beer.
+Lunch, consisted, for me, yet again, of blue cheese and tomato in a lovely baguette washed down with a small can of San Miguel beer.
 I have decided that whatever is left of the large Lidl slab of blue cheese when we leave here is getting binned.
 I like a bit of blue cheese, but not this much.

 Having dined, it was time for our planned stroll along the beach heading towards the town, something we had never done before strangely enough.